 In this report, we do not show the results from the stated choice experiment (d) but focus on travel behavior and attitudes towards transport pricing policies more generally.

 We first carried out two pilot surveys in Madrid, then one pilot survey in Norway prior to the main survey in Norway.
 The pilot survey in Norway was carried out using a sponsored post on Facebook.
+This means that potential respondents could have gotten information about the survey either because they were targeted by the sponsored post or because someone in their network shared it or interacted with it.
 In the main survey, we contacted a representative sample from the Norwegian population register, using the e-mail register of the Directorate of Digitalization (Kontaktregisteret).

-The final sample included 3,839 respondents for the main survey in Norway and 1,719 respondents for the pilot survey in Norway.
-Since we have a considerable sample size in the pilot, and because there could be benefits from combining different data collection strategies, we present results from both surveys.
-However, as the sample in the main survey appears to be more representative, we put more weight on this when discussing our findings.
+The net samples included 3,839 respondents for the main survey in Norway and 1,719 respondents for the pilot survey in Norway.
+Because of the recruitment method used in the pilot, this sample is unlikely to be representative of the population.
+We therefore focus on the main survey when presenting the results.
+However, since we have a considerable sample size also in the pilot, and because there could be benefits from combining different data collection strategies, we compare the two samples in terms of sample characteristics and selected results.

-Representativeness of our samples
+Representativeness of our net samples

-The sample in the main survey is fairly representative in terms of gender and the average age of respondents, compared to official statistics on the Norwegian population.
-The pilot sample, on the other hand, has a vast majority of male respondents, and the average age is also somewhat higher than the national average.
-Both surveys are somewhat overrepresented by employed, high income, highly educated people without children living in Oslo or neighboring regions.
+The net sample in the main survey is fairly representative for the Norwegian population in terms of gender and average age.
+The net sample in the pilot, on the other hand, has a vast majority of male respondents, and the average age is also somewhat higher than the national average.
+The net samples in both surveys have an overrepresentation of those who are employed, have high income or education, do not have children and live in Oslo or neighboring regions.
 This over-representation is more severe in the pilot sample.

 The main survey is more representative than the pilot when it comes to mode of transport.
 Compared to the National Travel Survey the main sample is somewhat overrepresented by public transport, while the pilot survey is overrepresented by private car driving and biking.